wpswings/wallet-system-for-woocommerce/README.txt

 **6. Wallet Amount Transfer**
 The customers can transfer their wallet amount into other customers’ wallets.
 It will help the merchants to increase the user interaction on their WooCommerce store and result in an increase in the wallet user base.

-**7. Compatibility with Subscriptions for Woocommerce** The WooCommerce Wallet is compatible with Subscriptions for WooCommerce plugin.
+**7. Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with [Subscriptions for WooCommerce](https://wordpress.org/plugins/subscriptions-for-woocommerce/) plugin.
 Customers will get discounts on Subscriptions renewal, which they can pay using their wallet balance.
 The merchant can decide the amount/percentage to be deducted from the wallet for order renewal.

+**8. Compatibility with Multivendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with Multivendor Marketplace Solution for WooCommerce plugin.
+You will be able to select wallet as a payment method for your vendors to receive the sales commission.

+**9. Select Partial Payment Option**
+Costumers can use their WooCommerce wallet balance to pay for products in two different ways: Total Wallet Amount and Manual Wallet Amount.
+They can use the whole wallet balance while making a purchase.
+Or manually select to pay a partial payment of their choice.

 [**Free Demo of Wallet System for WooCommerce**](https://demo.makewebbetter.com/wallet-system-for-woocommerce/?utm_source=MWB-wallet-org&utm_medium=MWB-ORG-Page&utm_campaign=MWB-demo)